cinsk/emacs-scripts/README.md

 Introduction
 ============

-This is Seong-Kook Shin's personal GNU Emacs scripts.
+This is Seong-Kook Shin's personal GNU Emacs (primarily for version 24.x) scripts.

 I use this scripts on both my Gentoo Linux, and my Macbook pro.